 Two drugs from the biguanide class, metformin, and phenformin, were developed in 1957.
 Unfortunately, phenformin reached the U.S. market first and resulted in several deaths from lactic acidosis.
 When this risk surfaced, phenformin was pulled from drugstore shelves worldwide.
-Metformin was eventually found to be 20 times less likely to cause lactic acidosis, but it was tainted by the history of its cousin.
+Metformin was eventually found to be 20 times less likely to cause lactic acidosis, but the history of its cousin tainted it.
 Metformin first became available in France in 1979 and has been widely used in Europe since then, but it was not cleared for use in Type 2 diabetes in the U.S. until 1994.

 Metformin